 Are there any Positive Points of Using Silicone?

 Should you be using silicone on your hair?
 Do we want to use Silicones even if they were said to be are beneficial?
 They are known for being flexible, malleable, temperature resistant, and water resistant.
 So silicones are helpful in the way they protect the hair temporally from moisture, heat, cold and also some UV rays.
 They also have brief relief by making hair feel smoother and shiner.
+Silicones can help with slip and lubrication when combing which can also reduce breakage.

 Thank you for reading my Curly Girl Method Silicones to avoid.